ligato/docs/docs/plugins/vpp-plugins.md

 - Inter-VRF route: forwarding is done by a lookup into an external VRF table.

 - Drop route: drops network communication destined for specified IP address.

+---

 **Route Configuration Examples**

 **KV Data Store**

-Put the route data into an etcd data store using the [route key][key-reference].
+Put the route data into an etcd data store using the [VPP route key][vpp-key-reference].

 Example data for an `intra-VRF route`:
 ```json